jbreeden/mruby-zlib/README.md

 - `ZLib.deflate(stream, flush)`
   + Deflates all of `stream.next_in`, possibly returning a chunk of the compressed output
+  + Will process the remaining input and return all output if `flush` is ZLib::Z_FINISH

 - `ZLib::inflateInit(stream)`
   + Initalizes a stream to inflate data

 - `ZLib.inflate(stream, str)`
   + Inflates `str`, possibly returning a chunk of the uncompressed output
+  + Will process the remaining input and return all output if `flush` is ZLib::Z_FINISH

-SUCCESS [0 failed, 0 skipped, 21 total]
+SUCCESS [0 failed, 0 skipped, 23 total]